This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat broiler to low.
-Whisk together eggs, cream, thyme, salt, and pepper in a medium-sized bowl.
-Set the bowl aside.
+• Preheat the broiler to low.
+In a medium bowl, whisk together the eggs, cream, thyme, salt, and pepper.
+Set aside.

-• Place a 6.5-inch cast-iron skillet, or a non-stick oven-safe pan, over medium-high heat and cook the bacon until brown and crispy, about 4 minutes.
+• Cook the bacon in a 6.5-inch cast-iron or oven-safe nonstick skillet over medium-high heat until crispy, about 4 minutes.

-• Add the chopped onions and garlic and cook, stirring frequently until the onions are soft, about 2 minutes.
+• Add onions and garlic, stirring frequently until the onions soften, about 2 minutes.

-• Stir in the spinach and cook until it begins to wilt, about 1 minute.
+• Stir in spinach and cook until wilted, about 1 minute.

-• Stir the cheese into the bowl containing the eggs and cream and then pour the mixture into the skillet with bacon and vegetables.
-Cook until the eggs are set on the bottom but the top remains slightly runny, about 5 minutes.
+• Mix cheese into the egg mixture, then pour it into the skillet over the bacon and vegetables.
+Cook until the edges are set but the top is slightly runny, about 5 minutes.

 Notes